JRua89/XML_RSS_feed_parser/README.md

 # XML_RSS_feed_parser
-XML rss feed parser to obtain data from rss.com to get the .mp3 audio from enclosure tag and other data
+XML rss feed parser to obtain data from rss.com to get the .mp3 audio from enclosure tag and other data for podcasts